 Your first port of call should be Safe Mode.Safe Mode is a lifesaver in many situations.
 Unlike the regular boot process, Safe Mode loads a limited range of drivers and files.
 Problems encountered while running System Restore are usually alleviated by trying again in Safe Mode.

 Booting Into Safe Mode in Windows 8, 8.1, and 10

-First, we need to boot into Safe Mode.
-There are three easy ways to do this on Windows 10.
+First, we need to boot into Safe Mode on Windows 10.
+There are three easy ways to do this:

 - Head to Settings > Update & security > Recovery.
 Under Advanced start-up, select Restart now.
 This will reboot your system into the Advanced Start-up settings menu.
 From there, select Troubleshoot > Advanced options > Startup Settings > Restart.
 On restart, you’ll see a list of options.
 Select 4 or F4 to boot your PC into Safe Mode (choose 5 or F5 for Safe Mode with Networking).

 - Press Windows Key + R to open Run.
 Type msconfig and press Enter.
 Open the Boot tab.
 Check the box alongside Safe Mode.
 If you require Networking, select it from beneath.
 Once you hit Apply, and close the System Configuration window, you’ll receive a prompt to Restart your system.
-Please note that your system will continually boot into Safe Mode unless you uncheck the System Configuration option — repeat the same process within Safe Mode once you’re sure you’ve fixed the issue.
+(Note that your system will continually boot into Safe Mode unless you uncheck the System Configuration option.
+Repeat the same process within Safe Mode once you’re sure you’ve fixed the issue.)

 Once you’re in Safe Mode, go ahead and type recovery into the Start Menu search bar.
 Select Recovery from the list, then Open System Restore from the Advanced recovery tools menu.